Field Audit Checklist: A Practical Guide for Taxpayers and Business Owners

 Understanding Field Audits

 A field audit occurs when an IRS revenue agent visits your business location, office, or home to examine tax records in person.
-Unlike correspondence or office audits, the agent can directly observe your business operations, inspect physical inventory, review equipment, and examine records where they exist.
+Unlike correspondence or office audits, the agent can directly observe your business operations, inspect physical inventory, review equipment, and examine records when available.
 This on-site examination provides the IRS with comprehensive evidence-gathering capabilities, making proper preparation and strategic response essential for protecting your interests.

 Who This Checklist Serves

-• You received an IRS initial contact letter scheduling an examination at your business or
+● You received an IRS initial contact letter scheduling an examination at your business location or home.

-• You operate a small business, rental property, or self-employment practice
+● You operate a small business, rental property, or self-employment practice that is under IRS review.

-• You need to organize records and understand examination procedures
+● You need to organize your financial records and understand how field examination procedures work.

-• Your audit is conducted entirely by mail (correspondence audit)
+● Your audit is being conducted entirely by mail as a correspondence audit.

-• You face a criminal tax investigation requiring immediate legal counsel
+● You are facing a criminal tax investigation that requires immediate legal counsel.

-• You received collection notices for levy, garnishment, or tax lien
+● You received collection notices related to a levy, wage garnishment, or a federal tax lien rather than an examination notice.

-• Your audit is already completed, with a final determination issued
+● Your audit has already been completed, and a final determination has been issued.

 Critical Success Factors